fadirra/rdfs-ontologies/README.md

 # rdfs-ontologies
-A collection of RDFS ontologies
+A collection of free RDFS ontologies for educational purposes